nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 28 - Martial Law.md

 ### Scene 4: The Horror / Tower Roof

 - **Key Event:** Watching the city-wide bloodbath from the tower roof, Angelica collapses under the psychological weight of the carnage her broadcast unleashed.
-  - _Character Defining Moment:_ **Angelica Vance** — She struggles with the crushing moral burden of leadership, questioning if the price of truth is worth the lives being lost.
+  - _Character Defining Moment:_ **Angelica Ward** — She struggles with the crushing moral burden of leadership, questioning if the price of truth is worth the lives being lost.

 ---